COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?
 - Section 1
 In section 1, the main challenge is navigating to the end of the parkour without dying.
 It is testing the player's knowledge of the jump and movement controls.
-The difficulty is increased as the player progresses throughout the section by increasing the distance between platforms
+The difficulty is increased as the player progresses throughout the section by increasing the distance between platforms so that they would need to time their long jumps perfectly or else they will fall into acid.
 - Section 2
 For section two, the main challenge is opening the four mini-doors that lead to the key door room.
 I have carefully placed switches in areas where the player must use the gun weapon to shoot them.
-These switches are placed around section two, some are behind more mini-doors, some require dodging spitter venom and some require jumping over spikes.
+These switches are placed around section two.
+Some switches are behind more mini-doors, some require dodging spitter venom and some require jumping over spikes.
 - Section 3
 navigating through platforms through a tunnel-like underground environment while avoiding enemies and obstacles finding the switch to activate the door